Nitesh101100/Sales_store_analysis-SQL_project/README.md

 # Problem Statement
 The store doesn’t have a clear idea about :-

-Which products sell the most
+1. Which products sell the most ?

-Customers preference
+2.Customers preference ?

-Which items bring in the most profit
+3.Which items bring in the most profit ?

-where things are going wrong indelivery or operations.
+4.Where things are going wrong indelivery or operations ?

 Because of this, they aremissing chances to earnmore, losing customers, andmaking poor businessdecisions.

 # Why its needs to be solved
 1.Missed sales opportunity